William Herbert Hunt: Early life

 William Herbert Hunt was born in 1929 to Lyda Bunker and the oil well wildcatter H. L. Hunt.

 Career

 In the 1970s Hunt and his brother Nelson Bunker Hunt acquired 195 million ounces of silver, worth nearly $10 billion at the peak.
 When the price of silver collapsed 80% in 1980 the brothers lost their fortune in the silver trading scandal called Silver Thursday; together they lost a billion dollars.
 William Herbert Hunt went bankrupt in 1990, but was able to recover years later.

 In 2012, Hunt sold a minor portion of Petro-Hunt's assets in the Williston Basin to Halcon Resources for $1.45 billion, lifting his net wealth to an estimated $3 billion.
-Petro-Hunt continues to operate in the Williston Basin and across the US.
+Petro-Hunt continues to operate in the Williston Basin, Permian/Delaware Basins and other basins across the US.

-Personal life
+Personal life and death

-Hunt lives in Dallas, Texas, and has five children.
+Hunt lived in Dallas, Texas, and had five children.
+He died there on April 9, 2024, at the age of 95.
+He was the last surviving child of H. L. Hunt by the latter's first wife Lyda.

+His nephew, Clark Hunt, is chairman and CEO of the National Football League's Kansas City Chiefs.